StrongerProgrammer7/SmartContractPatients/README.md

 <div>
 <h3 align="center">Some problem and TODO:</h3>
 <p align="justify">
-      The first problem is the limited size of the contract.
-The developers of the Ethereum network and smart contracts have limited the size of contracts, which does not allow adding a lot of functionality.
-The maximum contract size is 24576 bytes, you can also use the built-in optimizer, but they also have a "too deep stack" limit of no more than 16 local variables.
+      The first problem is <b>the limited size of the contract</b>.
+The developers of the Ethereum network and smart contracts have limited the size of contracts, which does not allow adding a lot of functionality. <b>The maximum contract size is 24576 bytes</b>, you can also use the built-in optimizer, but they also have a "too deep stack" limit of no more than 16 local variables.
 This was done in order to prevent DDos attacks.
 It is also possible to optimize the contract if it is translated into the Assembly (Assembler) language, but the developers strongly do not recommend it, since in this case there is work with memory, as a result of which it can cause problems in the Ethereum network.
 As a result, a smart contract can only be used with little functionality and a limited number of checks in the contract itself.</p>
-<p align="justify">The second problem is that the contract is too expensive.
-The write functions are not expensive, but the display functions have nested loops, which greatly increases the price of the contract.
-So, for example, displaying one diagnosis costs 35,000 gas, if there are already two, then 70,000 gas.
-But I also note that the Ethereum network switched to “ProofOfStake” in the fall of 2022, perhaps next year the cost of computing will fall, and the contract will become cheaper.</p>
+<p align="justify">The second problem is that the contract is <b>too expensive</b>.
+The write functions are not expensive, but the display functions have nested loops, which greatly increases the price of the contract. <b>So, for example, displaying one diagnosis costs 35,000 gas, if there are already two, then 70,000 gas.</b> But I also note that the Ethereum network switched to “ProofOfStake” in the fall of 2022, perhaps next year the cost of computing will fall, and the contract will become cheaper.</p>
 <p align="justify">The third problem is file storage.
 About 75 million people use cloud storage.
 Part of the campaign, another part uses intentionally, and still others only indirectly.
 The rest may not know about it, because there is simply no need.
-IPFS, on the other hand, is still a very young technology that requires development, testing and implementation to the masses (for example, a default installation along with the OS).
-As a result, the use of IPFS as a storage is not very advisable in the near future, since in addition to those mentioned above, there are few users, and, therefore, the data will be loaded for a long time, and the receipt can also be long.</p>
+IPFS, on the other hand, is still a very young technology that requires development, testing and implementation to the masses (for example, a default installation along with the OS).<b> As a result, the use of IPFS as a storage is not very advisable in the near future, since in addition to those mentioned above, there are few users, and, therefore, the data will be loaded for a long time, and the receipt can also be long.</b></p>
-<p align="justify">Also, the developed application is only partially decentralized, as it works on the basis of a central node - a server.
-For an application to be fully decentralized, the contract must be published to IPFS and the application deployed to a distributed file system.
+<p align="justify">Also, <b>the developed application is only partially decentralized, as it works on the basis of a central node - a server.</b> For an application to be fully decentralized, the contract must be published to IPFS and the application deployed to a distributed file system.
 Only in this case, the dependence on the central node will disappear and the application will be truly decentralized.</p>
-<p align="justify">For a prototype of a system for decentralized interaction between a doctor and a patient, contract optimization is required, it may be worth reviewing some functionality, or studying the solc package compiler, on the basis of which solidity works, also optimize in terms of gas costs, adapt the site for mobile devices and possibly develop an application for mobile devices on Android OS.</p>
+<h4>TODO: </h4>

++ 1. Contract optimization: learn Solc and apply

++ 2. WebSite optimization (the main page slows down)

++ 3. WebSite: remove jQuery (only used for slider), manually create slider

++ 4. Test on large volumes of data

++ 5. In case of successful solution of the problems above, create an Android App

 </div>
 <div>
 <h3 align="center"> View Prototype </h3>